Naoki Yoshida: Early life and career

 Yoshida participated as a designer in the Bomberman series.
-He faced a harsh environment: programmers held control over productions, saw designers as useless, would not realize documents if they found them boring and had no patience for people that did not understand or tried to broach their field.
+He faced a harsh environment; programmers held control over productions, saw designers as useless, would not realize documents if they found them boring, and had no patience for people that did not understand or tried to broach their field.
 Yoshida had to develop his persuasion skills to handle that dynamic; communication in his case was easier than with other designers because he studied coding beforehand.
 To make the games he wanted to, Yoshida built trust with management and among his colleagues by taking on undesirable projects.

-His first experiences playing online games such as Diablo and the Ultima Online beta test, left a huge impression and turned him into an avid fan.
+His first experiences playing online games such as Diablo and the Ultima Online beta test left a huge impression and turned him into an avid fan.
 Yoshida submitted three proposals to Hudson's internal new project contests: a multiplayer first-person shooter, a PlayStation 2 multiplayer Dungeon Explorer revival and a PC space exploration MMORPG.
-After four and a half years at the company, he left Hudson due to creative differences.
+After four and a half years at the company, Yoshida left Hudson due to creative differences.
 Yoshida saw all titles he worked on as fun for all ages, but his superior only thought of them as made for children: "I couldn't work in a company that'd allow a person like this to be a manager.
 As soon as he told me that, I answered that I quit".

-After leaving Hudson Soft, he worked at several smaller game studios for five years, one of them founded by a former Hudson executive who actively recruited him.
+After leaving Hudson Soft, he worked at several smaller game studios for five years, These included a studio founded by a former Hudson executive who recruited him.
 A partnership with Enix saw them develop a Windows online action RPG with randomly generated dungeons and a Diablo-like system, designed by Yoshida and produced by Yosuke Saito.
-After the merger, higher ups ordered a pivot to make it cross-platform with the PlayStation 2 and PlayOnline-compatible.
-The heads of Square's business divisions had high hopes for his game; those involved in Final Fantasy XI offering support, advice and that game's garbage collection source code.
-A sales meeting by management concluded a story mode was required, but since the team already had to rework it twice due to their demands, a debate ensued over how to inform the developers, which ultimately led them to shelf it instead.
+After the merger, higher-ups ordered a pivot to make it cross-platform with the PlayStation 2 and PlayOnline-compatible.
+The heads of Square's business divisions had high hopes for the project; staff involved in Final Fantasy XI offered support, advice, and the game's garbage collection source code.
+Management concluded that a story mode was required.
+However, because the team had already reworked the game twice to meet previous demands, a debate ensued over how to inform the developers, ultimately leading the company to shelve the project.

 While working on the game, Yoshida proposed a tool to run different variations of events in online games by combining preset settings, to aid Toshio Murouchi, a then new member of the PlayOnline operations team.